qwqcode/SubRenamer/README.en.md

 🎞 One-click batch subtitle renaming tool

-> A Subtitle File Batch Renaming Tool with One-Click Automation and Intelligence.
+A Tool for Batch Rename Subtitle Files to Match Video Names with One Click.

 **Why?** If the video and subtitle filenames match, any video player can automatically load the subtitles.